bejean/tika-wrapper/README.md

 External tools
 --------------

-In order in order to extract text from SWF or PDF files, you need the following tools :
+In order in order to extract text from SWF, PDF or DJVU files, you need the following tools :

 * SWF : swf2thml allows extracting text from SWF files.
 This tool is available in the "tools" directory